Featured Books

 "Laurence Pringle shows--once again--a nose for interesting and telling detail."

---R.S., reviewing Antarctica in Bulletin of the Center for Children's Books, 1992.
+--R.S., reviewing Antarctica in Bulletin of the Center for Children's Books, 1992. author programs on research and writing for children author visiting elementary schools

 "Pringle's passion for his subject enlivens what might have been just another dry science tome."